Maurya Empire: Local government

-Arthashastra and Megasthenes accounts of Pataliputra describe the intricate municipal system formed by Maurya empire to govern its cities.
+Megasthenes account of Pataliputra describe the intricate municipal system formed by Maurya empire to govern its cities.
 A city counsel made up of thirty commissioners was divided into six committees or boards which governed the city.
 The first board fixed wages and looked after provided goods, second board made arrangement for foreign dignitaries, tourists and businessmen, third board made records and registrations, fourth looked after manufactured goods and sale of commodities, fifth board regulated trade, issued licences and checked weights and measurements, sixth board collected sales taxes.
 Some cities such as Taxila had autonomy to issue their own coins.
 The city counsel had officers who looked after public welfare such as maintenance of roads, public buildings, markets, hospitals, educational institutions etc. The official head of the village was Gramika and in towns and cities was Nagarika.
 The city counsel also had some magisterial powers.
 The taking of census was regular process in the Mauryan administration.
 The village heads (Gramika) and mayors (Nagarika) were responsible enumerating different classes of people in the Mauryan empire such as traders, agriculturists, smiths, potters, carpenters etc. and also cattle, mostly for taxation purposes.
 These vocations consolidated as castes, a feature of Indian society that continues to influence the Indian politics till today.